De La Salle College, Belfast: Glassmullin sports pavilion

 The school has received planning permission and work has begun to turn the land beside Glassmullin Drive and north of Slieveban Drive into a new sports pavilion.
 Since 2013, local residents have campaigned against the facility, which is funded by the Department of Education NI for De La Salle College.
 However an agreement was brokered in October 2019 to allow construction work to begin on the new sports facility.
 Amongst the terms of the agreement is a commitment that there will be no floodlights and a fence will not exceed 2.4 metres at the facility.
 The agreement also ensured that there will would be no infrastructure put in place for the installation of floodlights at a later date.
 A seven-person committee made up of school representatives, residents, and an independent chair will be appointed to manage the facility.
+The Glassmullin facility is now fully functional for P.E. lessons and extra-curricular training, albeit that there is not a full sized GAA pitch at Glassmullin.

 Digital School House

 De La Salle is an official Digital Schoolhouse.
 Delivered by Ukie and powered by PlayStation, sponsored by SEGA and Warwickshire County Council, Digital Schoolhouse (DSH) is a not-for-profit programme which enables Secondary schools (Digital Schoolhouses) to deliver creative computing workshops to visiting Primary school pupils.
 This programme is delivered by S-J Lynch and J Stitt.